The Family Man (Indian TV series): Development

-In November 2017, filmmakers Raj Nidimoru and Krishna D.K. planned for directing a streaming series, with Akshaye Khanna being hired as the lead role.
+In November 2017, filmmakers Raj Nidimoru and Krishna D.K. planned to direct a streaming series, with Akshaye Khanna hired as the lead role.
 It was touted to be a socio-political thriller, with Khanna initially agreeing to the series after accepting the script finalised by Raj Nidimoru, but due to budget constraints in which Khanna charged a huge amount for the series, the makers replaced him with Manoj Bajpayee as the lead character in December 2017.
-On August 30, 2023, in an interview, Aswani Dutt revealed that the story had originally been crafted by Raj & DK for Chiranjeevi.
+On 30 August 2023, in an interview, Aswani Dutt revealed the story was originally crafted by Raj & DK for Chiranjeevi.
 However, Chiranjeevi turned down the project due to reservations about his character having two children.
-Subsequently, the story was adapted into a series with a different cast, and it garnered favorable reviews.
+Subsequently, the story was adapted into a series with a different cast, and it garnered favourable reviews.
 The ten-episode series, tentatively titled as The Family Man, marked the digital debut of Bajpayee.
 On 13 June 2018, Amazon Prime Video, which bagged the streaming rights, officially announced the series, stating it as an "edgy drama-action series with a touch of wry humour, drawing from real incidents".

-In an interview with Scroll.in, Raj and D.K. stated that the series is closely based to Shor in the City (2011), in terms of its tone, stating, "It is dramatic and edgy with action involved.
+In an interview with Scroll.in, Raj and D.K. said the series is closely based to Shor in the City (2011), in terms of its tone, stating, "It is dramatic and edgy with action involved.
 The humour is the kind of stuff that comes just from working in and dealing with the system or bureaucracy in our country.
 The series draws from contemporary geopolitical issues, and most plot threads are inspired from newspaper headlines over the years."
-A Deccan Chronicle article released in September 2019, stated that the series features similarities from real-life events.
-Despite filming of the second season, the makers announced for a third season in May 2020.
-Soon after the release and success of a second season, a third season was announced to be in development to be set in North East India.
+A Deccan Chronicle article released in September 2019, stated the series features similarities with actual events.
+The makers announced a third season in May 2020.
+Soon after the release and success of the second season, the third season set in North East India was announced to be in development.

 Casting

-Manoj Bajpayee, plays the role of Srikant Tiwari, a middle-class man who works for a cell of the National Investigation Agency.
+Manoj Bajpayee plays the role of Srikant Tiwari, a middle-class man who works for a National Investigation Agency cell.
 While he tries to protect the nation from terrorists, he also has to protect his family from the impact of his secretive, high-pressure, and low-paying job.

 "There is a lot of content out there for people to watch, so it becomes essential for us to not only make our series sincerely and sensitively but also to tell a unique story – something that concerns the common man and his uncommon life with his extra-ordinary struggle.
 To balance not only his family but also his job which is very, very demanding."